-Form for disclosure of particulars of contracts/arrangements entered into by the Company with related parties referred to in Section 188(1) of the Companies Act, 2013 including certain arm's length transactions under fourth proviso thereto а.
+Form for disclosure of particulars of contracts/arrangements entered into by the Company with related parties referred to in Section 188(1) of the Companies Act, 2013 including certain arm's length transactions under fourth proviso thereto a.
 Name(s) of the related party and nature of relationship b.
-Nature of contracts/arrangements/transactions с.
+Nature of contracts/arrangements/transactions c.
 Duration of the contracts/arrangements/transactions d.
 Salient terms of the contracts or arrangements or transactions including the value, if any e.
 Justification for entering into such contracts or arrangements or transactions NA f.
 Date(s) of approval by the Board g.
-Amount paid as advances, if any h.
-Date on which (a) the requisite resolution was passed in general meeting as required under first proviso to Section 188 of the Companies Act, 2013 D etails of material contracts or arrangement or transactions at arm's length basis: а.
+Amount paid as advances, if any h. h.
+Date on which (a) the requisite resolution was passed in general meeting as required under first proviso to Section 188 of the Companies Act, 2013 D etails of material contracts or arrangement or transactions at arm's length basis: a.
 Name(s) of the related party and nature of relationship b.
-Nature of contracts/arrangements/transactions c.
-Duration of the contracts/arrangements/transactions NIII d.
-Salient terms of the contracts or arrangements or transactions including the value, if any NIL e.
-Date(s) of approval by the Board, if any f.
-Amount paid as advances, if any
+Nature of contracts/arrangements/transactions C. Duration of the contracts/arrangements/transactions NIII d.
+NIL Salient terms of the contracts or arrangements or transactions including the value, if any e.
+Date(s) of approval by the Board, if any